Ways to get around Varadero

 Hop on/Hop off buses

 They are very easy to find everywhere.
 You should always negotiate a price beforehand, some taxis have meters but they are rarely switched on.
-Cost is usually less than 5 to 10 CUC one-way to anywhere inside Varadero.
-A taxi ride from the airport to the resorts costs approximately 30 to 40 CUC one-way.
+Cost is usually less than 5 to 10 USD one-way to anywhere inside Varadero.
+A taxi ride from the airport to the resorts costs approximately 30 to 40 USD one-way.

 Taxi particular (local taxi), Maquina (a.k.a.
 Yank Tank) and Collectivo